 Nicky’s Review (2 years old): “Fish!”
 (She loves the fishing game in the Children’s Discovery Centre)

 Bozeman is about 90 minutes away from Yellowstone National Park.
 The Museum of the Rockies makes a great stop on the way to or from the park.
-We went 2 years ago and enjoyed it so much we came back again this year.

 Martin Children’s Discovery Center